 Since we’ve now begun a long off-season, I thought it might be fun to finish that series by running through the original NL franchises.

 I mean that lovingly.
 But we all know that San Francisco’s different — and a place where difference is celebrated.
 In that vein, and while Giants fans are still too giddy to feel how affronted, let’s see just how offbeat is this dynasty of 2010-12-14.

-This post is for voting and discussion in the 72nd round of balloting for the Circle of Greats (COG).
-This round begins to add to the ballot those players born in 1913.
+There may be no major league games for a while, but at least there is the COG.
+This post is for voting and discussion in the 76th round of balloting for the Circle of Greats (COG).
+This round begins to add to the ballot those players born in 1910.
 Rules and lists are after the jump.
 Read the rest of this entry